valiquette/homebridge-rachio-irrigation/README.md

 In order to support webhooks
 <br>You must know your external network IP address.
 [You can discover it here](https://www.myexternalip.com) to be entered in the config as the "external_Webhook_address"
 <br>You must enable port fowarding on your router this server is conected to.
-Follow you routers instruction
+Follow you routers instructions for this set.
 <br>The port forwarding should look like external_webhook_port -> internal_port for your servers IP address which can be found on the Homebridge Status page in system information
 <br>The startup log will show if the configuration is correct and working.